Channel Modeling for Multi-Receiver Molecular Communication Systems: Performance Evaluation

-This configuration offers a topology of Rx's of the same radii.
-Since the tangent lines of the closer Rx span a larger angle centered by Tx, the closer Rx still shadows the further Rx when the separation angle $\phi$ is close or equal to $0$.
-This again prevents the further Rx to receive molecules significantly when it is eclipsed by the closer Rx.
+This configuration offers a topology of Rxs of the same radii.
+Since the {tangent cone} of the closer Rx span a larger angle centered by Tx, the closer Rx still shadows the farther Rx when the separation angle $\phi$ is close or equal to $0$.
+This again prevents the farther Rx to receive molecules significantly when it is eclipsed by the closer Rx.

-In this case, further Rx escapes the shadowing earlier than the previous scenario as the separation angle increases due to larger radius.
+In this case, farther Rx escapes the shadowing earlier than the previous scenario as the separation angle increases due to larger radius.
 Therefore, the performance increase of Rx$_2$ has a steeper trend in terms of RMS error.
-Co-dependence between receivers drops eventually after the no-eclipse angle, hence the steady-trending RMS error on both receivers, as shown in Figure~\ref{rms_scenario3}.
-The further Rx is significantly far away from Tx, therefore it absorbs fairly small number of molecules compared to the closer Rx.
-Consequently, the placement of the release point towards Rx$_2$ significantly impacts the fraction of molecules absorbed, and consequently the RMS error.
+Co-dependence between receivers drops eventually after the no-eclipse angle, hence the steady-trending RMS error on both receivers, as shown in Fig.~\ref{fig:rms_scenario3}.
+The farther Rx is significantly far away from Tx, therefore it absorbs fairly small number of molecules compared to the closer Rx.
+Consequently, the placement of the release point towards Rx$_2$ significantly impacts the absorption probability of molecules, and consequently the RMS error.

 As expected, the shadowing phenomenon impacts the performance of the channel response modeling significantly.
-The comprehensive model provides well-fit channel response estimation with significantly small error.
+The recursive model provides well-fit channel response estimation with significantly small error.
 RMS error decreases monotonically as the shadowing diminishes.
 One of the reasons for error increase is based on the release point assumption.
-As mentioned before, the release point from an Rx is assumed to be the closest point of that Rx towards the Tx.
-For close Rx pairs, as the separation angle between Rx's goes to $0$, the release point to Rx's with relatively small radii is drastically influenced.
-On the other hand, the release point to Rx's with relatively large radii is not impacted in a comparable significance.
-This causes Rx's with relatively large radii to be robust against considerable margin of error in the release point assumption.
+As mentioned before, the release point from an Rx is assumed {to be a point within Rx towards Tx, to be calculated via \eqref{eq:siso_center_of_mass}}.
+For close Rx pairs, as the separation angle between Rxs goes to $0$, the release point to Rxs with relatively small radii is drastically influenced.
+On the other hand, the release point to Rxs with relatively large radii is not impacted in a comparable significance.
+This causes Rxs with relatively large radii to be robust against considerable margin of error in the release point assumption.
 Considering the RMS error order of magnitudes, the errors that are encountered are significantly small.
-Provided that the distance between the release points and the centers of regarding Rx's is sufficiently large, the comprehensive model fits to the simulation results for the channel response of both Rx's with sufficiently low RMS error.
+Provided that the distance between the release points and the centers of regarding Rxs is sufficiently large, the recursive model fits to the simulation results for the channel response of both Rxs with sufficiently low RMS error.